- 61% of shoppers want their items delivered within three hours of making an online purchase

 4. Show delivery dates

 For the sake of your customers’ convenience, you should display delivery timelines and prices at checkout so they can choose the most appropriate shipping option.
-This will help then know what to expect before they make the purchase.
+This will help them know what to expect before they make the purchase.
 Easyship can help you do this with its “Rates at Checkout” feature.

 5. Share tracking information with your customers